Brad Burke, Managing Director

 Lea Aden is the Director of the Rice Business Plan Competition.
 Prior to joining the Rice Alliance, Lea Aden served as Associate Director, Kids and Family Ministry, First Presbyterian Church.
 While there, she led all aspects of the children’s ministry department serving the 4000 member church including program development, budget administration, recruitment, training, management and evaluation of more than 300 volunteers and paid staff.
 Her corporate roles included recruiting positions for Andersen Consulting, The Boston Consulting Group, Comerica Bank, KPMG and Aquent.
 Lea Aden is a graduate of Texas A & M University.

-Quynhmai Nguyen, Director of Operations and Event Planning
+Quynhmai Nguyen, Senior Director of Operations and Event Planning

 Quynhmai Nguyen is the Director of Operations and Event Planning for the Rice Alliance.
 Prior to joining the Rice Alliance, she worked in public affairs at Baylor College of Medicine.
 Quynhmai graduated with a B.A. in Sociology (cum laude) from Rice University in 2000 and earned her J.D. from the University of Texas at Austin in 2003.
 She is licensed to practice law in the state of Texas